(known in Japan as Quinty

 - Songs in the Key of Panic: With the exception of the clone doll stages, the music will get faster once the time limit is up.

-- Stalked by the Bell: If you take too long, the dolls become faster, change color and lose any restrictions they had on their actions (the swimmers get up and walk, and the copycat dolls move and attack you on their own).
+- Stalked by the Bell: If you take too long, the dolls become faster and more aggressive, change color and lose any restrictions they had on their actions (the swimmers get up and walk, and the copycat dolls move and attack you on their own).

 - Your Princess Is in Another Castle: You've cleared the witch's palace and prepare for a final battle with her.
 But then, she takes you away to a palace in the sky.
 Curses!
 For a more traditional example, see The Heavy above.